jdtibochab/coralme-models/README.rst

 ORGANISM_NAME must exist in directory.
 The four numbers are binary flags to run (if 1) / not run (if 0):

 1. BLASTp
-2. Data synchronization and complementation and OSM generation
+2. Data synchronization, complementation and OSM generation
 3. ME-model reconstruction
 4. ME-model troubleshooting.